lordpaijo/rust-paper-scissors/README.md

 ### Why Rust?
 --- 11/2/2025 21:38 P.M ---
 Rust is interesting, and IT IS interesting.
 It feels like the JavaScript of the C Family.
-Though I'm using it not because the reasons why others are using it, like safety or so.
+However, I'm using it not because of the reasons why others are using it, like safety or so.
 I can still make an unsafe program because I'm stupid anyway.
-But I'm using rust because it's either C++ or Rust, and the bet chose rust...
+But I'm using Rust because it's either C++ or Rust, and the bet chose Rust...

 ### How to Contribute?
 --- 11/2/2025 21:41 P.M ---
-I haven't think of about this, sooner or later ;)
+I haven't thought about this, sooner or later ;)

 ## Thanks......